mendix/docs/content/refguide/java-actions.md

 {{% alert type="info" %}}
 Each Java action defined in Studio Pro corresponds to a file *{name of Java action}.java* in the subdirectory *javasource/{module name}/actions* of the project directory.

-The skeletons of these *.java* files are generated automatically when you deploy for Eclipse (in the **Project** menu).
+The skeletons of these *.java* files are generated automatically when you deploy for Eclipse (in the **App** menu).
 For more information about creating the Java code in these files, see [Java Programming](java-programming).
 {{% /alert %}}

 ## 2 General